sebv/istio-wiki/Dev/Dev-Guide.md

 ### Building and pushing a specific container.

-If you want to make a local change and test some component, say istio-ca, you could do:
+If you want to make a local change and test some component, say citadel, you could do:

 Under istio/istio repo